Angeline Gonzalez

 What do you attribute your success to?

-I have to give it to Jesus I'm not even lying.
-There are times where you feel alone, there are times where you think you're not going to be able to do it, where you think the preparation that you have, the knowledge that you have is not enough.
+I would have to attribute my success to Jesus.
+There are times where you feel alone, there are times where you think you're not going to be able to make it, where you think the preparation that you have, the knowledge that you have is not enough.
 You always ask yourself, why me?
 Why would someone pick me?
-But when you go into the Word of God, one of my favorite verses is Romans 8:28 that says if you love God, everything will work out.
-I want to clarify - a lot of people think that believing in God is just like, oh well, I just believe in God and God is going to give me everything.
-No, the work is still there, the long hours are still there, the effort, the grit is still there.
-But knowing that there's a higher power above you that is rooting for you - I always say no one else is going to be on Angeline's team, no one else is going to believe in me the way God believes in me.
+One of my favorite verses is Romans 8:28 which says and we know that in all things God works for the good of those who love him, who[a] have been called according to his purpose.
+A lot of people think and believe that believing in God is like if I just believe in God, He is going to give me everything and that is not how it works.
+No, you still need to do the work, the long hours are still there, the effort, the grit is still there.
+But knowing that there's a higher power above you that is rooting for you is powerful.
+I always say no one else is going to be on Angeline's team, no one else is going to believe in me the way God believes in me.
 If he's believing in me, then I got this.
 If he wants good things for me, then I got this.
 I can't give the credit to nobody else, because when no one was there, he was there.
-That word was there, those words of encouragement from his word were there.
+His word was there, those words of encouragement were there.
 When I feel like I can't no more, I go into prayer, I listen to my worship music, I sing my heart out, and then I feel a little bit better, and then I'm like, you know what, maybe I overreacted, I can do this.

 What advice would you give to young women entering your industry?